adapt-it/adapt-it-mobile/_pages/working-with-documents.md

 5. Click OK to start the export process.
 Adapt It Mobile will convert the document to the specified format.

    - If you selected Copy to Clipboard, Adapt It Mobile will copy the document to the Clipboard.
-   - If you selected Export to File, Adapt It Mobile will export a copy of the document to the local device (see [Exported File Location](#exported-file-location) for details on where these files are stored).
+   - If you selected Export to File, Adapt It Mobile will export a copy of the document to the local device for details on where these files are stored).
 Adapt It Mobile will then display a file sharing popup, to allow you to export the file via one of a number of options.
 Several outputs are supported, including:

     - SMS (text messaging)
     - email